CDOT alerts drivers to upcoming major traffic impacts on I-25 near Monument - KRDO

 The closures are necessary because crews will replace drainage by connecting new pipes under I-25.
 Crews will remove asphalt to install and connect drainage pipes buried more than 10 feet beneath the interstate.
 Following this work, crews will then replace the asphalt and restore traffic by re-striping the roadway.

-The I-25 overpass at County Line Road will be affected two nights next week; from 8 p.m.
+The I-25 overpass at County Line Road will be affected four nights next week; southbound from 8 p.m.
 Monday until 5 a.m.
-Tuesday and for the same period next Friday through next Saturday.
-The overpass will be closed, as well as southbound I-25 under the overpass and the northbound exit ramp to County Line Road.
+Tuesday and for the same period next Friday through next Saturday; and northbound for the same hours overnight Tuesday and Thursday.
+On those respective nights, the overpass will be closed, as well as I-25 under the overpass and the ramps to and from County Line Road.

 Detours are expected to take 20 minutes, and the work is being done outside of heavier traffic times.
 For more information, visit: https://www.codot.gov/projects/i25-south-gap/traffic-alerts.